beam-community/ex_machina/README.md

 string_params_with_assocs(:comment, attrs)
 ```

+## Delayed evaluation of attributes

+`build/2` is a function call.
+As such, it gets evaluated immediately.
+So this
+code:

+    insert_pair(:account, user: build(:user))

+Is equivalent to this:

+    user = build(:user)
+    insert_pair(:account, user: user) # same user for both accounts

+Sometimes that presents a problem.
+Consider the following factory:

+    def user_factory do
+      %{name: "Gandalf", email: sequence(:email, "gandalf#{&1}@istari.com")}
+    end

+If you want to build a separate `user` per `account`, then calling
+`insert_pair(:account, user: build(:user))` will not give you the desired
+result.

+In those cases, you can delay the execution of the factory by passing it as an
+anonymous function:

+    insert_pair(:account, user: fn -> build(:user) end)

+You can also do that in a factory definition:

+    def account_factory do
+      %{user: fn -> build(:user) end}
+    end

+You can even accept the parent record as an argument to the function:

+    def account_factory do
+      %{user: fn account -> build(:user, vip: account.premium) end}
+    end

 ## Full control of factory

 By default, ExMachina will merge the attributes you pass into build/insert into